shivaylamba/nebius-ai-image-chrome-extension/README.md

 ```

-## 🎮 Usage
+## Usage

-### Context Menu
+### Image Generation
-1. Select text on any webpage
+1. Select text that describes the image you want
+2. Either:
+   - Click the floating overlay's image icon
-2. Right-click and select "Generate image for selected text"
+   - Right-click and select "AI Tools > Generate image from text"
-3. View the generated image in the popup
+3. The side panel will open and automatically generate your image
-4. Download or copy the image URL
+4. Download or copy the generated image

-### Side Panel
+### Content Review
+1. Select the text you want to review
+2. Either:
-1. Click the extension icon
+   - Click the floating overlay's review icon
-2. Click "Open side panel" or use `Ctrl+Shift+B` (`Cmd+Shift+B` on Mac)
-3. Enter your prompt
-4. Click "Generate Image"
+   - Right-click and select "AI Tools > Review text with AI"
+3. The side panel will open and start streaming the AI review
+4. Choose your preferred AI model for different review styles
+5. Copy the review suggestions when complete

 ## 🏗️ Built With
 - [Tailwind CSS](https://tailwindcss.com/) - For styling